flex-protocol/sui-flex-swap/README.md

 * The front-end has a place to show the "token reserves" in a token pair.
 That is, the amount of TokenX and TokenY are in the pair TokenX-TokenY.

 * For already supported token pair, e.g. TokenX-TokenY, user can "swap" TokenX for TokenY, or vice versa.
-Each swap transaction is charged 0.3% of the target token as a fee.
+A fee of 0.3% will be charged for each transaction.

-* Users can "remove liquidity ".
+* Users can "remove liquidity".
 This means that by destroying their share of TokenX-TokenY liquidity, they can get a certain amount of TokenX and TokenY back.

 * The revenue that the user receives for providing liquidity comes from the fee and nothing else.